REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Methodology

 where $B \in \mathbb{R}^{N_w \times N_w}$ represents the relative position bias.
 Alternating window-based multi-head self-attention (W-MSA) and shifted-window multi-head self-attention (SW-MSA) blocks are applied to model local and non-local context.
 SW-MSA introduces a cyclic shift by $\left(\left\lfloor \frac{P}{2} \right\rfloor, \left\lfloor \frac{M}{2} \right\rfloor, \left\lfloor \frac{M}{2} \right\rfloor \right)$ voxels and applies masking to restrict attention computation within valid shifted windows.
 Each block is updated as:

 where W-MSA and SW-MSA denote regular and shifted window multi-head self-attention mechanisms.
 MLP refers to a two-layer feed-forward network applied to each token independently:

-The outputs from both branches are fused using a 3D Convolutional Block Attention Module (CBAM-3D), which enhances discriminative features via attention refinement.
-The fused features are then forwarded to a classification head for tumor grade prediction and are also used to guide the student network through region graph supervision.
+The outputs from both branches are fused through a 3D fusion module, which enhances discriminative feature representations.
+This module, detailed in the follow section, produces refined embeddings for tumor grade prediction and guides the student network through region-graph supervision.